XenoverseUp/vue-image-gallery/README.md

 # Vuetify Image App

-A basic image gallery app that I created to learn basics of Vue and Vuetify.
-It shows 200 lazy loading images in both color and grayscale.
+<p>A basic image gallery app that I created to learn basics of Vue and Vuetify.
+It shows 200 lazy loading images in both
----
+color and grayscale.</p>

 ## Project setup
 ```
 npm install